Brock J. LaMeres, Ph.D., PE

 In February of 2017, LaMeres' radiation tolerant computer was selected by NASA's Educational Launch of Nanosatellites (ELaNa) program to fly as an auxiliary payload aboard missions planned to launch in 2018, 2019 and 2020.
 The MSU satellite, called "RadSat-u" was ranked #2 out of the 34 payloads selected in the 2017 class.
 RadSat-u represents MSU's 7th selection by the NASA ELaNa program Prior selections where HRBE-E1P, FireBird, FireBird 11, PRINTSat, IT-SPINS, and RadSat-g.
 MSU's small satellites are developed by the MSU Space Science & Engineering Lab.
 The official NASA Press Release can be read here: (NASA Press Release, 2/17/17).

-In December of 2016, LaMeres' research team deployed "Artemis" on the International Space Station.
-Artemis is a new type of radiation tolerant computer system that will be tested for 6 months on the ISS.
+In January of 2017, LaMeres' research team deployed "Artemis" on the International Space Station.
+Artemis is a new type of radiation tolerant computer system that will be tested for 12 months on the ISS.
 Pictured here is the installation of Artemis.
-(MSU News Story, 1/17/17) (Video of Artemis Floating) (ABC FOX Montana News Story)
+(MSU News Story, 1/17/17) (Video of Artemis Floating) (ABC FOX Montana News Story).
+This project was funded by a $100,000 grant that LaMeres received from NASA in 2014 (MSU News, 6/20/14).

 In January of 2017, LaMeres was invited to give the Spring Convocation address titled "Transforming Engineering Education".
 (MSU News Story, 1/4/17)